-I always imagined Japan as a kind of mystical, anime inspired fantasy land – a place so futuristic yet home to the likes of the samurai and geisha.
-In my head it was as far from home as I could possibly get, all the way on the other side of the globe; exotic, beyond anything I could have imagined in the west.
-But being gay in Japan?
-I really didn’t have much of a clue.
+I always imagined Japan as a mystical, anime inspired fantasy land – a place so futuristic yet home to the likes of the samurai and geisha.
+But what it was really like being gay in Japan?
+I had no clue.

 I feel that this type of fantasy world tends to attract a disproportionately high number of gay foreigners to live and travel, but the reality is that, like every other country, being gay in Japan can be a struggle.